 - H.R.
 7433 (96th): A bill to provide for the payment of losses incurred as a ...

 - H.R.
 7242 (96th): A bill to facilitate and encourage the production of oil from tar ...

 - H.R.
 6867 (96th): A bill to amend the Federal Water Pollution Control Act with respect ...

 View All » (including bills from previous years)

-From Jan 1971 to Dec 1980, McKay missed 594 of 5,771 roll call votes, which is 10.3%.
-This is worse than the median of 7.9% among the lifetime records of representatives serving in Dec 1980.
+From Jan 1971 to Dec 1980, McKay missed 615 of 5,816 roll call votes, which is 10.6%.
+This is on par with the median of 8.6% among the lifetime records of representatives serving in Dec 1980.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: